LineageOS/android_external_libevdev/CODING_STYLE.md

 answer three questions:

 - Why is it necessary?
-It may fix a bug, it may add a feature, it may improve performance, reliabilty, stability, or just be a change for the sake of correctness.
+It may fix a bug, it may add a feature, it may improve performance, reliability, stability, or just be a change for the sake of correctness.
 - How does it address the issue?
 For short obvious patches this part can be omitted, but it should be a high level description of what the approach